Chapter 28: A New Journey

-He cut/pasted that to respond to Shelly and deleted his original email that revealed, “Work is busy busy and I can’t be distracted, Shelly.
+He cut/pasted that to respond to Shelly and deleted his original email to her that had been more descriptive: “Work is busy busy and I can’t be distracted, Shelly.
 My mentor at the NIH used to quote his favorite football coach: ‘Success deodorizes failure.’
 Now I understand what he meant.
 Like my current patient, I also have no complaints.”

 Following his humiliating exit from the NIH and then from Pandolf almost two years ago, he was finally pursuing his scientific dreams.
 He also enjoyed a stable income, the advice of a shrewd Chicago lawyer like Talwar and freedom to travel.
 Most important, he was taking care of his family even if he wasn’t physically present for his son.

-He asked the prince, “Doesn’t Saburia make any exceptions for foreigners to actually make a home here?”
+Once he asked Bassam, “Doesn’t Saburia make any exceptions for foreigners to actually make a home here?”

-“No, we’re not the New World,” Bassam shook his head emphatically.
+“No, we’re not the New World.”
+The prince shook his head emphatically.
 “You know the story.

 “It’s an old fable about a wheedling camel that first with its paw, then leg, then haunch and finally, its whole body, slowly displaces its owner from his own tent into the desert to die.

-“Nothing personal, Manny, foreigners need to be kept in their place so that doesn’t happen to us.”
+“Nothing personal, Manny — Bassam no longer called him Dr. Garcia — foreigners need to be kept in their place so that doesn’t happen in Saburia.”

 “Dean Baluyn at Pandolf also asked me about the rumors.

-“But the only man without troubles is in the cemetery and has earned his rest,” Bassam then said.
+Bassam groaned and added, “But the only man without troubles is in the cemetery.
+He has earned his rest.”

 Garcia tasted it and smiled.
 “It doesn’t need to mix with anything.
 Who is Jim Sichet?”